MultiQoSTechnologies/flutter_ligh_dark_mode_cubit/README.md

 ## Getting Started

 The easiest way to add theme support in application by using the Cubit state management.
+In this demo we are updating the backgorund color and text color for button and lables.

 ### Dependencies
 1. Bloc: Used `flutter_bloc` library for state management.
 [Bloc](https://pub.dev/packages/flutter_bloc)